linux-china/rsocket_cpp_server/README.md

 sudo make install
 ```

+### CentOS Setup
+Please refer setup_centos in justfile to setup env, and use last gcc version.
+Build setups just like Ubuntu.

 ### RSocket protocol for LevelDB

 * metadata's format is like levelDB's method + " " + key, such as "get nick", "delete nick"